moenarch/moenarchbook/guide/src/for_developers/backends.md

 + use std::fs::{self, File};
 + use std::io::{self, Write};
 - use std::io;
-  use mdbook::renderer::RenderContext;
+  use moenarchbook::renderer::RenderContext;
-  use mdbook::book::{BookItem, Chapter};
+  use moenarchbook::book::{BookItem, Chapter};

   fn main() {
     ...